jamesmorgan/docs/background/architecture.md

 [Indra](https://github.com/ConnextProject/indra) is the core implementation repository for Connext.
 Indra contains ready-for-deployment code for our core contracts, client, Hub, as well as scripts needed to deploy and operate a hub in production.
 When deploying a hub to production, the most recent docker images will be used.

-For detailed instructions on how to run the code contained within the repository see the [Quickstart](../usage/gettingStarted.md) and [Troubleshooting](../usage/troubleshooting.md) guides.
+For detailed instructions on how to run the code contained within the repository see the [Getting Started](../usage/gettingStarted.md)  guide.

 There are several modules contained within the indra repository: